sachingsachin/storm-examples/README.md

 1. HelloWorld.java - Basic example where a bold just adds an exclamation mark on its input word.
 2. ExclamationWithMetrics.java - Shows the usage of metrics.
 3. KafkaReader.java - Shows how to use the storm-kafka "plugin" with kafka.
+4. KafkaToElasticSearch.java - Reads from Kafka, transforms the message and writes to Elastic-Search

 ## Installing Storm